StefanHristov1997/ProgrammingInFundamentalsCourse2/README.md

 # ProgrammingInFundamentalsCourse
-Hello in this repository you can see all solved problems by me from Java Fundamentals course in Software University.
+Hello, in this repository you can see all solved problems by me from Java Fundamentals course in Software University.
 ![image](https://github.com/StefanHristov1997/Java_Advanced_Course/assets/133797718/6ea64e49-3cd5-49f4-b3fa-309ebc9e5e98)

 # Тhe skills I gained after completing the course: